codegen-sh/codegen-examples/sqlalchemy_1.6_to_2.0/README.md

 python run.py
 ```

-The script will process all Python files in the `repo-before` directory and apply the transformations in the correct order.
+The script will process all Python files in the `input_repo` directory and apply the transformations in the correct order.

-## Understanding the Code

-- `run.py` - The migration script
-- `repo-before/` - Sample SQLAlchemy 1.6 application to migrate
-- `guide.md` - Additional notes and explanations

 ## Learn More